-Applications to the Postgraduate Certificate in Education (PGCE) and School Direct training programmes should be submitted via UCAS Teacher Training (UTT).
+Applications to the Postgraduate Certificate in Education (PGCE) and School Direct training programmes should be submitted via DfE Apply for teacher training.

 Only fully complete applications containing all requested information and (where required) supporting evidence will be considered.
 Incomplete applications may delay consideration or lead to the withdrawal of the application from the process.